pdjr-signalk-plugins/ais-reporter/README.md

 # pdjr-ais-reporter

-Report AIS data for active vessels to one or more remote UDP endpoints.

 **pdjr-ais-reporter** is a
 [SiknalK]()
-plugin which reports AIS data to services like [MarineTraffic](https://www.marinetraffic.com).
+plugin which reports position and static data for all recorded vessels to one or more specified UDP endpoints.
+The plugin can be used to send updates to online AIS consolidation services like
+[MarineTraffic](https://www.marinetraffic.com).

-On a vessel with no AIS transceiver the plugin will fake AIS data for the host ship allowing its position to be publicised.
+On a vessel with no AIS transceiver the plugin will fake AIS data for the 'self' vessel allowing its position to be publicised.
 On a vessel with an AIS receiver data on all identified vessels will be uploaded to the specified endpoints.

-Reports are issued at a user configured rate for all vessels that are active in Signal K, including 'self'.
+Reports are issued at a user configured rate for all active vessels giving some control over data and bandwidth use.
-The definition of 'active' is user configurable.

 ## Configuration